call for proposals

 Note: Sessions that can be either 30 or 60 minutes are really easy to work with!
 If you are submitting a 60 min talk, we highly encourage you to consider a plan for 30 min if it becomes necessary.
 If shortening really isn't an option, just note that in the “Notes for the Content Committee” field.
 If you can expand / contract your topic in either direction, please note that as well.

 Sessions get primarily organized and considered by their primary meta tag.
 Please choose the single, most relevant tag that aligns to the weight of your content / thrust of your talk.
 For example:

-Framework, Security, Developer Tools, Java SE topics
+Spring Framework, Spring Security, Developer Tools, Java SE topics

 Transformation, Case Studies

 End user/customer talks, business talk tracks for executives & IT management